cpendo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File "7-file" has a script that creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

 File "8-cwd_state" has a script that writes into the file ls_cwd_content the result of the command ls -la and overwrites any content in file.

+File "9-duplicate_last_line" has a script that duplicates the last line of the file iacta.